amzn/oss-dashboard/README.md

 Sync data from GitHub.

-Ruby is used to connect to GitHub, pull down the latest data, and update a SQLite Database.
+Ruby is used to connect to GitHub, pull down the latest data, and update a PostgreSQL Database.

 ## Phase 2